Tallinn travel guide

 centuries.
 Exhibits consist of various farm buildings, windmills,

-watermills and other country clutter offering pleasant and
+watermills and other country clutter offering a pleasant and

 informative escape from the hubbub of the nearby city.
 Handcrafts